ConorIA/ec3.py/README.md

 #### `inv`

 The `inv` command will download the most recent (English) version of the ECCC [Station Inventory](ftp://client_climate@ftp.tor.ec.gc.ca/Pub/Get_More_Data_Plus_de_donnees/Station%20Inventory%20EN.csv) table (in CSV format).
 This command should be run periodically, as the inventory table is updated fairly regularly.
-This command is also a prerequisite to any of the search functions.

-*I may make the download automatic in the future, but 1.3 MB is not a trivial amount to download on each run and I have not delved into caching the table the way that I do in [**canadaHCDx**](https://gitlab.com/ConorIA/canadaHCDx/blob/master/R/get_station_data.R).
-Contributions are welcome.*
+If you are running from the command line, this is a prerequiste for the `find` command.
+If you are running the Python module, this file will be downloaded automatically once per
+    session.

 ``` bash
 ec3 inv
 ```

-    ## Downloading Station Inventory EN.csv to current working directory
+    ## Downloading Station Inventory EN.csv to the current working directory

 #### `find`

 The search function is invoked by the `find` command.
 You can search by name, period of available data (specifying data type, hourly, daily, or monthly), but province, and by proximity to some target.

-As an example, run the following command to find, all stations with "Toronto" in their name. *Note, I have piped the output to head, because the list is very long.
-You should omit that `| head` section to see more results!*
+As an example, run the following command to find, all stations with “Toronto” in their name. *Note, I have piped the output to head, because the list is very long.
+You should omit that `| head` section to see more
+    results\!*

 ``` bash
 ec3 find --name "Toronto" | head